linjing-lab/linjing-lab/README.md

 - ✍ I have gained more than 250 followers on my [blog] so far.
 - 📚 My personal bookshelf is [here], which is meant to help build AI learning systems.
 - 🏀 My height is 180cm and I'm good at playing basketball.
+- 📝 Read [Chinese homepage] to get to know me.
 - 📫 Phone number & WeChat: 18207129058

 [Wuhan University of Technology]: https://whut.edu.cn/